mpestek/todo-challenge/README.md

 # Todo

 This simple Todo App was a challenge done in 2 and a half hours.
+The app was written in Angular.
+Angular Material was used for most elements.

 ## Requirements:
 1. User can view all todos in a list.